A5H73Y/Parkour/docs/tutorials/parkour-level-ranks.md

 This means when you complete the specified Course, your level has the amount added to it.
 So if you had a ParkourLevel of 10, and completed the Course which had a rewardLevelAdd of 2, your new ParkourLevel becomes 12.

 The main purpose for this is for lobby setups where you have to complete all the Courses to unlock a new lobby; If you had an "Easy" lobby with 5 Courses, you would set the level requirement for "Medium" lobby to 5, and add a rewardLevelAdd to 1 for each Course in Easy, so they can be completed in any order.
-NOTE: For this you would have to enable `/pa rewardonce (course)` so they only get leveled up once per Course.
+NOTE: For this you should enable `/pa setcourse (course) rewardonce` so they only get leveled up once per Course completion.

 _Command: `/pa setcourse (course) rewardleveladd (level)`_